Assassin's Creed: Live-action short film

 Assassin's Creed: Lineage is a 36-minute film made to promote Assassin's Creed II.
 The film, released in three parts on YouTube across 2009, was the first step by Ubisoft into the film industry.
 Lineage serves as a prequel to Assassin's Creed II, exploring the life of Ezio's father Giovanni Auditore and his career as an Assassin in 15th-century Italy.
-Following the mysterious assassination of Duke of Milan, Galeazzo Maria Sforza, in 1476, Giovanni sets out to find those responsible, leading him to uncover a larger conspiracy masterminded by the Templars and their Grand Master, Rodrigo Borgia.
+Following the mysterious assassination of the Duke of Milan, Galeazzo Maria Sforza, in 1476, Giovanni sets out to find those responsible, leading him to uncover a larger conspiracy masterminded by the Templars and their Grand Master, Rodrigo Borgia.

 Animated short films

 Originally named Secret Project Number Three, Assassin's Creed: Ascendance is an animated short by UbiWorkshop and Ubisoft Montreal, which bridges the gap between Assassin's Creed II and Assassin's Creed: Brotherhood.
 It revolves around Cesare Borgia's backstory and rise to power in Italy.

 Assassin's Creed: Embers is a 21-minute animated film included in the Signature and Collector's Editions of Assassin's Creed Revelations; it was later re-released on the PlayStation Store in April 2015.
 The film serves as an epilogue to Ezio's story, depicting the final days of his life after he retired from the Assassin Brotherhood and started a family.
 When a mysterious Chinese Assassin named Shao Jun arrives to seek his help and guidance, Ezio must fight to protect his loved ones one last time.